kalafut/py-imohash/README.rst

 (Note: a more precise description is provided in the `algorithm description <https://github.com/kalafut/imohash/blob/master/algorithm.md>`__.)

-imohash is works by hashing small chunks of data from the beginning, middle and end of a file.
+imohash works by hashing small chunks of data from the beginning, middle and end of a file.
 It also incorporates the file size into the final 128-bit hash.
 This approach is based on a few assumptions which will vary by application.
 First, file size alone *tends* (1) to be a